atcz/DCSWaypointEditor/README.md

 #### Hornet JDAM/SLAM preplanned missions

 Hornet JDAM/SLAM preplanned missions work in a similar way to waypoints, however, you **must** select the correct station for the mission to be assigned using the station selector.
-Aircraft entry does not skip stations, so if you select stations 8 and 7, stations will be entered in order 8-2-7-3.
+Aircraft entry does not skip stations, and available stations will be entered in order 8-2-7-3.
+JDAM and SLAM missions must be entered separately.

 #### Entering a list of waypoints into your aircraft